-The Chicago Center for Teaching (CCT) and the Chicago Language Center (CLC), in partnership with academic departments and other organizations on campus, offer a host of professional development activities aimed at supporting graduate students and postdocs as they develop their approach to teaching in the language classroom.
-As a means of structuring and documenting this professional development process, the CCT and the CLC offer the College Teaching Certificate: Second Language Pedagogy, for those seeking to develop their teachings skills generally, and their teaching of a second language specifically.
+The Chicago Center for Teaching (CCT) and the University of Chicago Language Center (CLC) host a number of activities and resources related to second language acquisition and language teaching.
+For those seeking to develop their teachings skills generally, and their teaching of a second language specifically the CCT and the CLC offer the College Teaching Certificate: Second Language Pedagogy.
 The Second Language Pedagogy certificate contains many of the same elements of the more general College Teaching Certificate, with a few modifications aimed at addressing pedagogical issues specific to teaching a second language.

-To register for the program, log your completion of requirements, and track your progress, enroll in the CTC Canvas site.
+To register for the program, log your completion of requirements, and track your progress, you must enroll in the CTC Second Language Pedagogy Canvas site.

 I. Pedagogical Training

-This orientation to teaching at UChicago for first time teaching assistants, interns, and instructors is an important first step in developing your teaching skills.
-Held each fall the week before classes start, the program provides initial guidance to your role as a graduate teacher.
+Teaching@Chicago is an orientation to teaching at UChicago for first-time teaching assistants, interns, and instructors, and is an important first step in developing your teaching skills.
+Held the week before classes start each fall, the program provides initial guidance on your role as a graduate teacher.